Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 Empire State bagel on a baking paper

-Turkey, bacon, swiss
+Turkey, bacon, Swiss

 They use Boar’s Head meats and with 25 bagel varieties the menu is extensive with classics such as the Empire State (Turkey, Bacon, Swiss, Lettuce, Tomato and Onion), Nova Lox – Nova, Onion, tomato, capers & Cream Cheese, and The New Yorker – Pastrami, Corned Beef, Melted Swiss & Cole Slaw w/ Spicy Mustard.